-Due Dates, Grace Period, & Late Penalties: Assignments are due at 7:00 pm MST, but there is an automatic 24-hour grace period (with no late penalty) on all assignments.
+Due Dates, Grace Period, & Late Penalties: Assignments are due at 7:00 pm MST, but there is an automatic 36-hour grace period (with no late penalty) on all assignments except for the peer review and final report.
+In other words, if an assignment or quiz is due on Tuesday, you may submit it anytime to Friday at 7:00 pm with no late penalty.

 Assignments submitted after the grace period are subject to a one-grade-level late penalty (e.g., B to B-) for each day late, including weekends (to a minimum D grade).
 It is the student's responsibility to keep a copy of all assignments submitted.

 Assignment Information & Submission: For detailed information on assignments and discussion postings, click on ASSIGNMENTS in Blackboard.
-As explained there, the proposal, comparative summary, peer review, and final paper must be submitted via the link provided on Blackboard system.
+As explained there, the proposal, comparative summary, peer review, and final paper must be submit-ted via the link provided on Blackboard system.
 Please include your name in the file name (e.g., ACWR Proposal Jones.docx) and on page 1 of all submissions.

 Revisions: Proposals and comparative summaries earning C minus or lower (exclusive of late penalties) may be revised and resubmitted.
-Successful revisions will earn a two-level grade increase up to a maximum of C+.
-Please e-mail revisions to andre@ucalgary.ca
+Successful revisions may earn a grade increase of up to two levels or C+, the maximum allowed on revisions.
+Please e-mail all revisions to the instructor at andre@ucalgary.ca by March 31 at the latest.